-- Click on the Profiles tab. - Select the sine profile from the Profile Status List. - Select the Export to API Source... menu item from the Profiles menu.
+- Click on the either of the two Profiles tool bar icons - 且 - Select the sine profile from the Profile Status List. - Select the Export to API Source... menu item from the Profiles menu.

 The following dialog is displayed:

 Figure 4-29.
 Export Profiles to NightTrace API Source File dialog